cloudfoundry-incubator/pat/README.md

 2) Make sure that you have targeted a cloud foundry environment from the gcf tool (# gcf login)

+There are 3 options to run PATs locally:
+1) Run the source code directly.
+2) Compile and run an executable.
+3) Run PATs with a web user interface.

-Option 1
+- Option 1

-3) change into the top level of this project
+change into the top level of this project

         cd $GOPATH/src/github.com/julz/pat

-4) execute the command line
+execute the command line

-	go run pat/main.go -workload gcf:push
+        go run main.go -workload gcf:push

-Option 2
+- Option 2

-3) Change into the main directory
+Change into the main directory

-	cd $GOPATH/src/github.com/julz/pat/pat
+        cd $GOPATH/src/github.com/julz/pat/

         go install

-4) Run PATs from the command line
+Run PATs executable from the command line

         pat

+- Option 3

-5) Run PATs as an HTTP server (work in progress)
+Run PATs as an HTTP server with web user interface

-	go run pat/main.go -server # must be called in this fashion due to static file location
+        go run main.go -server
+        (open browser and goto http://localhost:8080)

 Example calls: